-Daylight levels and temperatures are both falling as we peel off the autoroute from Geneva and begin the gentle ascent towards Samoëns.
-When we reach the valley we glimpse the silvery flash of snow-covered forests through the gathering gloom.
+Daylight levels and temperatures are falling as we peel off the autoroute from Geneva and begin the familiar gentle ascent towards Samoëns.
+When we reach the valley we glimpse a silvery flash of snow-covered forests through the gathering gloom.
 So far it’s looking good.
-A few minutes later we’ve checked into our accommodation at CGH Les Chalets de Laÿssia and are transferring bags from the underground car park to the spacious apartment which will be home for the next week.
+A few minutes later we check into our accommodation at CGH Les Chalets de Laÿssia and transfer luggage from the underground car park to the spacious apartment which will be home for the next week.

-The next morning we gaze from the balcony across to an impressive, award-winning covered ice rink, a new arrival since we were last in Samoëns, in the shape of a large covered ice rink.
+The following morning, while gazing from the balcony we spot a change to the skyline since we were last in Samoëns, in the shape of a large covered ice rink.
 Beyond it the Grand Massif Express gondola lift is stirring from its slumbers, ready to haul skiers up the mountainside to Samoëns 1600, gateway to the vast Grand Massif ski domain.

 Fuelled for the long run

-For our first day’s skiing we unpack our skis and head off to board the shuttle bus which stops beside the residence.
+Keen to do just that, we unpack our skis and climb aboard the shuttle bus which stops beside the residence.
 It’s a free service, but takes a circuitous route to pick up other skiers before finally dropping us at the foot of the gondola lift.
 The Grand Massif Express is an impressive, high-capacity lift offering a smooth and at times near-vertical haul.
-It’s quite a ride, but around eight minutes later we’re stepping from the cocooning micro-climate of our cabin into the desiccating chill of a sunlit snowscape at Samoëns 1600.
-Things have changed a lot in recent years, not least the addition, a few steps from the lift, of a brand new Resort Club Med.
+It’s quite a ride.
+Eight minutes or so later we’re stepping from the cocooning micro-climate of our cabin into the desiccating chill of a sunlit snowscape at Samoëns 1600.
+Things have changed a lot up here recently, including the addition, just a few steps from the lift, of a new Club Med Ski resort.

-After snapping into our bindings we push off for an introductory glide down to the six-seater Chariande Express, the first of the series of onward chairlifts linking Samoëns with Morillon, Les Carroz, Flaine and ultimately Sixt-Fer-à-Cheval (from which the return journey is via shuttle only).
+After snapping into our bindings we push off for an introductory glide down to the six-seater Chariande Express chairlift, the first of the series of onward lifts linking Samoëns with Morillon, Les Carroz, Flaine and ultimately Sixt-Fer-à-Cheval (from which the return journey is via shuttle only).
 The lift offers a faster, longer ride than its older companion, the Chariande 2 chairlift.

 Running for cover

-Taking a combination of blue- and red-graded pistes starting with Perce-Neige and l’Arête, we work our way lazily and in blissful near-silence down to Morillon 1100.
-If we wished we could continue all the way to the main village some 400m lower, from which the Morillon gondola would bring us straight back up again.
-However, we’re warming up nicely now and are developing a taste for these quieter, sheltered runs, so we decide to stick to our winning formula and turn our attention to the more extensively-wooded terrain above neighbouring Les Carroz.
-As you’ll see in our Resort Review, we’ve skied it in varying conditions, including fresh (and still-accumulating) powder, so we know that this sector is well worth exploring – particularly during less-than-perfect weather, when the sheltered runs here feel particularly welcoming.
+Taking a combination of blue- and red-graded pistes starting with Perce-Neige and l’Arête, we work our way lazily and in blissful near-silence down to Morillon 1100, then continue all the way to the main village some 400m lower, from which the Morillon gondola brings us straight back up again.
+We’re warming up nicely now and are developing a taste for these quieter runs, so turn our attention to the neighbouring wooded terrain which is well worth exploring above Les Carroz.